jongiddy/r-library-doc/base/complex.md

 base::**complex**(***imaginary***: Numeric)

-If `length.out` is not provided, set to the length of the longest supplied `real` or `imaginary` vectors.
+If `length.out` is not supplied, set to the length of the longest supplied `real` or `imaginary` vectors.

-If `real` is not provided, set to 0.
+If `real` is not supplied, set to 0.

-If `imaginary` is not provided, set to 0.
+If `imaginary` is not supplied, set to 0.

 If `real` or `imaginary` are shorter than `length.out[1]`, they are recycled (repeated until the specified length).